Phipps Electronics

 4. Connect the Arduino board to your computer via USB cable

-This may be different for you, as it is dependant on which COM port was assigned to your board in the previous steps.
+7. In the Arduino IDE, navigate to Tools > Port: “COM9 (Arduino/Genuino Uno)” > “COM9”.
+This may be different for you, depending on which COM port was assigned to your board in the previous steps.

-8. Congratulations, You have successfully installed the Arduino IDE software and connected to your Arduino board.
+8. Congratulations!
+You have successfully installed the Arduino IDE software and connected to your Arduino board.

 SUBSCRIBE FOR NEW POST ALERTS